pythonpioneer/news-app/README.md

 # News App

 This news app shows you the news articles of different categories, and you can also search your news article in any news category.
 The app will adjust automatically when you change your news category w.r.t. the search.
+The news articles are taken from the open-source news API.

 ## Getting Started